WiiZARDD/Tyson/README.md

 # Tyson
-TYSON - A Reverse Shell scripted in PHP
+*TYSON - A Multi-Client Reverse Shell scripted in PHP*